pablo-meier/ghostlight/docs/pitch.md

 What the app actually _is_:

-* You take the information in a program you'd get at a show: what the piece was, who produced the show, who acted in it, who did the designs, and you add it to the app.
+* You take the information in a program you'd get at a show: what piece was being performed, who produced the show, who acted in it, who did the designs, and you add it to the app.
 * Every person, organization, and piece is linked with every time they've been entered.
-This means, when you're looking at a show's page, you can click any actor (or Lighting Designer, or the producing organization, or the author of the work, or the work itself...) and get taken to _their_ page, which lists all the other work they're connected with.
-Which you can click, which takes you to another page...
+This means, when you're looking at a show's page, you can click any actor (or Lighting Designer, or the producing organization, or the author of the work, or the work itself…) and get taken to _their_ page, which lists all the other work they're connected with.
+Which you can click, which takes you to another page…
-* If you're the person in question, you can naturally manage parts of your page to include photos, a Bio, links to your social media, etc.
+* If you are the person in question, you can naturally manage parts of your page to include photos, a Bio, links to your social media, etc.

 So this is a bit like IMDb: you click the page for [Fast &